Organomercury chemistry: Hydration and related reactions of acetylene

 The mishandling Hg-containing waste stream of the Chisso process led to an environmental catastrophe causing Minamata disease.

 Ethylidene diacetate, a precursor to acetaldehyde and vinyl acetate, was also produced by a similar process.
 Some of these routes, once dominant, have been significantly displaced by the Pd-catalyzed Wacker process, a greener process that starts with ethylene.
 In general oxymercuration reactions of alkenes and alkynes using mercuric compounds proceed via organomercury intermediates.
 A related reaction forming phenols is the Wolffenstein–Böters reaction.

 Production of chlorocarbons

 Mercury-based catalysis is woven throughout the history of chlorinated ethanes and ethylenes.
 Vinyl chloride is produced by the addition of HCl to acetylene using a mercury-carbon catalyst.
 Considerable effort is required to limit the contamination of the product with mercury.

 Medicinal

-The toxicity is useful in antiseptics such as thiomersal and merbromin, and fungicides such as ethylmercury chloride and phenylmercury acetate.
+The toxicity is useful when applied at ultra-low concentrations, such in antiseptics like thiomersal and merbromin, and fungicides such as ethylmercury chloride and phenylmercury acetate.

 Thiomersal (Merthiolate) is a well-established antiseptic and antifungal agent.

 Mercurial diuretics such as mersalyl acid were once in common use, but have been superseded by the thiazides and loop diuretics, which are safer and longer-acting, as well as being orally active.